 The nice thing is that Xbox remembers the Game Bar setting in the app so next time when you open the same app, you can start recording or screen capturing directly without press Win+Q to bring up the Game Bar.

 - Win + Alt + R – to start/stop a screen recording.

 - Win + Alt + PrtScr – to take a screenshot of the app.

 You can also tweak the recording settings by clicking the Gear icon on the Game Bar.
 Check the option “Record game in the background” to turn on the Background recording.

-The video is saved under Saved Videos folder under Videos as MP4 format that you can replay using most of the media player.
+The video is saved under Captures folder in Videos as an MP4 format that you can replay on most of the media player.
 You can also find the recorded videos in Xbox under Game DVR, and view or edit them right there.